cloudfoundry-community/bosh-vault/README.md

 The Vault Cloudfoundry Config Server is meant to be run alongside Vault and proxy config server requests.

 ![high level architecture diagram](docs/diagrams/high-level-architecture.jpg)

+# Contributing
+ 1. Clone this repo into `$GOPATH/src/github.com/zipcar/vault-cfcs`
+ 1. Run `make` to see the available workflow commands.
+ 1. Run `make test` and `make run` to get things running locally.